Maratha Navy: Formative years

 Shivaji took up the task of constructing multiple naval bases along the coast of present-day Maharashtra.
-He organized two fleets – one under the command of Admiral Maynak Bhandari and the other under Dαulat Khan.
+He organized two fleets, one under the command of Admiral Maynak Bhandari and the other under Daulat Khan.
 The Maratha Navy consisted mostly of native Konkani sailors; however, it was commanded mostly by mercenaries, including Siddi and Portuguese.
 Circa 1659, the Maratha Navy consisted of around 20 warships.
 Hiring mercenaries was relatively common in Maratha military culture and the Navy was no exception to this practice.
 The Portuguese naval officer Rui Leitão Viegas was hired as fleet commander, in part because the Maratha wanted to get insight into the Portuguese naval technology and capabilities.
 The Maratha knew the Portuguese had a powerful navy.
 The Portuguese convinced their mercenary officers to leave the service of the Maratha; however, the Portuguese allied with the Marathas when the latter went to war against the Mughals.